MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 **Q:** Can you describe a scenario where I would need to specify location patterns?

 **A:** Let's say you have a building with the code 'Design B' and you're trying to add a plan for the first floor, 'F1.'
-Your user's office location have these values indicating their cubicle numbers on the floor:
+The office locations on the users' profiles have these values indicating their cubicle numbers on the floor:

 - User 1: DesignB/F121
 - User 2: DesignB/F122